sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/tag/variants-states.md

   alt: 'Image of the filter tag used as link',
   title: 'Filter tag used as link'
 }) }}

-* Link tags only have the active status.{.lead}
+* Link tags only have the active status. {.lead}
-* Clicking on the tag takes the user to the relevant category page.{.lead}
+* Clicking on the tag takes the user to the relevant category page. {.lead}

 Beispiel:
 {{ imageOnGreyBackground({